School Governor Support Services

-The governing body gets regular reports from the headteacher and oversees key decisions.
-Collectively the governing body takes responsibility for the success of the school.
-To ensure accountability, governors need to be actively involved through attending meetings, and reading relevant reports and background papers.
+- to ensure accountability, governors need to be actively involved through attending meetings, and reading relevant reports and background papers.

 The time needed to be an active school governor can be as little as six to eight hours each school month.
 This includes preparation time for meetings and visits.
 The normal term of office for a school governor is four years.
 But governors are volunteers who can leave at any time.
 They can also be re-appointed or re-elected.